BradleyA/docker-security-infrastructure/docker-TLS/README.md

     This script will make changes to /etc/ssl/openssl.cnf file.
     These changes are required before creating user and host TLS keys for Docker.
     Run this script before running the user and host TLS scripts.
-It is not required to be run on hosts not creating tTLS keys.
+It is not required to be run on hosts not creating TLS keys.

     Creating backup file of /etc/ssl/openssl.cnf and naming it /etc/ssl/openssl.cnf-2018-02-04_13:23:04_CST